 - This is a big one: If there is a conflict with his or your parents, aim to take his side publicly to model respect and unity.
 If you need to discuss the issue later, do it privately.
 You are now a team, a unit, a united front.
 Act like it, especially in front of others.

 - Make life goals together and talk about them often.

-Marriage is a beautiful and sacred institution.
-But it was never meant to be easy.
-It was meant to refine and grow two people into a more sanctified unit.
+Marriage isn’t easy; it is a beautiful and sacred institution meant to refine and grow two people into a more sanctified unit.
 And it was meant to be a comfort and support system for those two individuals.
 Both parties have to work hard to make a marriage work.
 While boys have their own skills to learn to become good husbands, our daughters will have their own unique skills to learn.
 By helping them develop these skills, we are helping them to build a solid foundation for a healthy, happy marriage.